lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 A dictionary attack is the same as a bruteforce attack, but this time we will iterate over a pre-defined wordlist and attempt to crack the hash using it instead of values generated during runtime.

-From my experience, both of these are the most probable methods of hacking WiFI networks.
+From my experience, both of these are the most probable methods of hacking WiFi networks.
 Once you have captured a handshake, you can write a script, or make a wordlist (which will turn this into a dictionary attack) of the required combinations and attempt to crack it using tools such as [Hashcat](https://hashcat.net/hashcat/).

 ### Jamming